 At Cartwright King, our solicitors understand the stress and worry any investigation enforced by the FCA can cause and the potential long term consequences that can affect you, your business and your family life.
 We are available to support you throughout the entire process, explain the likely outcomes and fight on your behalf.

 If you require any legal advice or if you would like a no obligation, free initial telephone discussion, then please call us on 0808 168 5550.
 Alternatively you can email the team on firstname.lastname@example.org and we’ll get back to you as soon as possible.

 Our Regulatory & Fraud Solicitors can provide advice across the country and are happy to meet at a time and location that suits you.
-We also have a network of offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield, Wellingborough and Worcester.
+We also have a network of offices in Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, London Temple, London Fleet Street, Luton, Manchester, Middlesbrough, Milton Keynes, Newcastle, Northampton, Nottingham, Oxford, Sheffield and Worcester.

 - Andrew Brammer — Head of Regulatory

 - Sundeep Soor — Head of Tax & Fraud

 - Richard Cornthwaite — Head of White Collar Crime (London)